 Will I Have Any Out-of-Pocket Costs That My Insurance Company will Not Cover?

 Possibly.
-Most present day health insurance policies do not cover 100% of the cost of vein therapies.
-Often as a patient you are responsible for certain costs such as copays and deductibles.
+Most present-day health insurance policies do not cover 100% of the cost of vein therapies.
+Often as a patient, you are responsible for certain costs such as copays and deductibles.
 In addition to copays and deductibles, there is often a percentage of the bill that the insurance automatically passes onto you.
-Based on most current insurance policies, it is common for patients to be responsible for 20-30% of the bill, although this has alot of variability.
+Based on most current insurance policies, it is common for patients to be responsible for 20-30% of the bill, although this has a lot of variabilities.
 Before any procedures are performed at Austin Vein Specialists, our health insurance specialists will determine your cost and provide you a written quote.

-Will Austin Vein Specialists Accept My Health Insurance Plan?
+Will Austin Vein Specialists Accept My Health Insurance?

 You will need to contact our facility to check.
 Although we do accept most major health care policies, there are some policies that we do not accept.
 A simple phone call will be able to answer that question.
 And YES, we do accept both Medicare and Medicaid.
 If we do not accept your healthcare plan, we are willing to provide a cash-pay discount or do a credit plan such as Care Credit.
 We do accept all major credit cards as well.